L-Ayim/CopyrightViolation/README.md

 * Download audio or video via `yt-dlp`
 * Separate audio into stems such as vocals, drums and bass
 * Responsive React interface with a simple player for the isolated stems
+* Drag stem buttons to a DAW or the desktop to download automatically

 ## Requirements